tategallery/collection/README.md

 The Tate Collection
 ===================

-Here we present the metadata for ~69,000 artworks that [Tate](http://www.tate.org.uk/) owns or jointly owns with the [National Galleries of Scotland](http://www.nationalgalleries.org) as part of [ARTIST ROOMS](http://www.tate.org.uk/artist-rooms).
-Metadata for the contributing ~3,500 artists is also included.
+Here we present the metadata for around 70,000 artworks that [Tate](http://www.tate.org.uk/) owns or jointly owns with the [National Galleries of Scotland](http://www.nationalgalleries.org) as part of [ARTIST ROOMS](http://www.tate.org.uk/artist-rooms).
+Metadata for around 3,500 associated artists is also included.

 The metadata here is released under the Creative Commons Public Domain [CC0](http://creativecommons.org/publicdomain/zero/1.0/) licence.
 Please see the enclosed LICENCE file for more detail.

 Images are not included and are not part of the dataset.
 Use of Tate images is covered on the [Copyright and permissions](http://www.tate.org.uk/about/who-we-are/policies-and-procedures/website-terms-use/copyright-and-permissions) page.
 You may also [license images](http://tate-images.com) for commercial use.

+Please review the full [usage guidelines](#usage).

-## Contents
+## Repository Contents

 We offer two data formats: